 - Let social factors shape how you ask but not what you ask.
 The culture of your team or group will dictate how you should ask questions, but not what you should ask.
 Use PQ/PA to explore the range.

-In Part II of this article, I’ll describe PQ/PA’s touchstone values 7 categories of questions, with examples.
+Next, I’ll describe PQ/PA’s touchstone values 7 categories of questions, with examples.

 Precision questions and precision answers

 It was one of my most effective training sessions at Microsoft.

 My manager encouraged me to take PQ / PA so that I would be more effective in executive reviews and our group was full of avid PQ / PA practitioners.
 I had a tendency to tell stories and elaborate, so this was about cutting to the chase crisply, with brutal effectiveness.
 I took the class a few years back, so my notes may be a little rough.

 You can think of Precision Questions and Precision Answers as a way to improve your communication efficiency and improve your critical thinking.
 It works by asking and answering questions from 7 categories.

 Rather than trying to randomly be smart on the fly, it’s a structured approach that helps you test your thinking.

 The rumor I heard was PQ / PA was required training for executives because Bill Gates asked too many questions that people weren’t prepared for.
 Precision Questions and Precision Answers was the solution.
 Since then, many Softies use it to improve their own thinking, prepare for executive reviews, analyze project plans, or just about any scenario where the complexity is high, and information exchange is important.